decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 - `media_type`: [optional] Describes the media type of the attached content.
 - `format`: [optional] Further describes the format of the attachment if the `media_type` is not sufficient.
 - `lastmod_time`: [optional] A hint about when the content in this attachment was last modified.
 - `data`: A JSON object that gives access to the actual content of the attachment.
-Contains enough of the following subfields to allow access to the data:
+This MUST contain at least one of the following subfields and enough of them to allow access to the data:
     * `jws`: [optional] A [JWS](https://tools.ietf.org/html/rfc7515) in [detached content mode](https://tools.ietf.org/html/rfc7515#appendix-F), where the `payload` field of the JWS maps to `base64` or to something fetchable via `links`.
 This allows attachments to be signed.
 The signature need not come from the author of the message.
     * `hash`: [optional] The hash of the content encoded in multi-hash format.
 Used as an integrity check for the attachment, and MUST be used if the data is referenced via the `links` data attribute.
     * `links`: [optional] A list of zero or more locations at which the content may be fetched.
 This allows content to be attached by reference instead of by value.